Kintyre/ksconf/docs/source/cheatsheet.rst

 Now double check the results and start Splunk back up.

 We use the ``--banner`` option here to essential disable an output banner.
-However, in this case, the combine operation is a one-time job and therefore no warning is needed.
+Because, in this case, the combine operation is a one-time job and therefore no warning is needed.

 Maintaining apps stored in a local git repository